History of the Miami Heat: 1987–1989: The NBA comes to Miami

 In 1987, the NBA announced plans to add three teams to the league.
 In Florida, a state at the time without an NBA franchise, groups from Orlando, St. Petersburg and Miami applied for franchises.
 The Miami group was led by NBA Hall of Famer Billy Cunningham and former sports agent Lewis Schaffel, who received their financial backing from Carnival Cruise Lines founder Ted Arison, who became majority owner.
 Day-to-day operations would be handled by minority shareholders Cunningham and Schaffel.
 Julio Iglesias, Robert Sturges, Amancio Suarez and Raanan Katz were also minority shareholders.
 Sturges who was instrumental in bringing the NBA to Miami, represented the team on the NBA Board of Governors until 1995.

 In April 1987, the NBA expansion committee endorsed the bids of the cities of Charlotte and Minneapolis.
 However, the committee was split between awarding the third and final franchise to Miami or Orlando.
 Finally, it was decided that the NBA would expand by 4 teams, with the Charlotte Hornets and Miami Heat debuting for the 1988–89 season and the Minnesota Timberwolves and Orlando Magic beginning for the 1989–90 season.

 The team's name had been chosen by a survey in October 1986.
 After being accepted to the league, the team logo was created by Miami artist Mark Henderson, a graduate of The Art Institute of Fort Lauderdale.

+As part of the expansion, the Heat would be assigned on a rotation with the three other expansion teams in a three-year process that would see Miami play in the Midwest Division of the Western Conference for their inaugural season before being moved to the Atlantic Division.
 The Heat came into the NBA for the 1988–89 season with a roster full of young players and journeymen.
-Among the players on the inaugural roster were first round picks Rony Seikaly and Kevin Edwards, fellow rookies Grant Long and Sylvester Gray, as well as NBA vets Rory Sparrow, Jon Sundvold, Pat Cummings, Scott Hastings, Dwayne "Pearl" Washington and Billy Thompson.
+Among the players on the inaugural roster were first-round picks Rony Seikaly and Kevin Edwards, fellow rookies Grant Long and Sylvester Gray, as well as NBA vets Rory Sparrow, Jon Sundvold, Pat Cummings, Scott Hastings, Dwayne "Pearl" Washington and Billy Thompson.
 The team started out the season by losing its first 17 games, including a blowout 138–91, to Magic Johnson's Los Angeles Lakers, at the time an NBA record.
 Part of the first year struggles can be attributed to the Heat being placed in the Midwest Division of the Western Conference, despite being located on the East Coast.
 The team finished with a league-worst 15–67 win–loss record.